|

 list, looked like maybe four days till fulfillment.

 October, 2025: Soho Press will publish Jim's mosaic novel World's Edge, set in a near-future, balkanized United States, in February of 2026, simultaneously publishing the paperback edition of last year's Bright Segments: The Complete Short Fiction.
 Then, in October, Soho will bring out Jim's new crime novel, Backwater.
 August, 2025: Jim's new story "Shiny," rather an unusual love story, appeared August 15 on the online magazine 365tomorrows.
-The UK magazine Remains will publish a series of brief, interrelated stories over four issues under the collective title "Letters from New America."
+The first of a series of stories under the collective title "Letters from New America" will debut in the third issue of the UK magazine Remains edited by Andy Cox, in the fine company of such as Steve Rasnic Tem, Andrew Hook, and Allison Littlewood.
+Copies and subscriptions may be ordered at https://remains.uk/.
+Click here for news prior to August 2025 |

 Search the site...
 Elsewhere on the web...